Saxenda

 You might find some changes you make, such as how you eat or the kind of exercise you do, help accelerate things.
 Equally, you might find your weight loss plateaus, and need to figure out why.

-Maximising results with Saxenda
+Maximising results with liraglutide

-While you’re using Saxenda, you’ll feel less hungry than you normally would.
+While you’re using liraglutide, you’ll feel less hungry than you normally would.
 The injections also make you feel fuller when you have eaten, which can help ease food cravings and reduce tendencies to snack.
 Because you’re eating less, you’ll be consuming fewer calories each day.

 Another way of creating a calorie deficit is to burn them through exercise.
 This can also help maximise weight loss results.